Key Takeaways

 Entrepreneurs and startup founders

 If you’re an entrepreneur who is starting or growing a company in the U.S., a business plan is essential to your EB-2 NIW petition.
-It shows how your work benefits the United States, whether by driving innovation, creating jobs, or addressing a pressing challenge, and helps demonstrate that you’re well-positioned to succeed..
+It shows how your work benefits the United States, whether by driving innovation, creating jobs, or addressing a pressing challenge, and helps demonstrate that you’re well-positioned to succeed.
 This is especially important if you don’t yet have revenue or full-time employees.

 Independent consultants or freelancers

 If you work independently and provide specialized services, such as in tech, design, education, or public health, your business plan helps clarify your scope of work, target clients, and how your services support U.S. industries or communities.
 It also allows you to demonstrate long-term value, even without a fixed employer or company structure.
+Keep in mind that USCIS has cautioned that general work experience in a field, on its own, may not show you are well positioned to run a consulting business in that field.
+Your plan needs to close that gap with specifics.

 Researchers or professionals commercializing intellectual property